Neither Nor productions is run by Alwynne Pritchard and Thorolf Thuestad

 Thorolf currently has a 2-year post doctoral research post at Uniarts Helsinki, during which he is exploring how kinetic sculptures can embody human-like movements, while preserving their own distinct otherness.
 For this project, Alwynne joins the kinetic figures to create a hybrid human-sculpture.

 Inscription is supported by Uniarts Helsinki utilising equipment from MAGICS, The Norwegian Arts Council, The Norwegian Composers Fund, Bergen Municipality, Fond for Lyd og Bilde and NOTAM.
+It will be presented in the Autumn 2026.

 PEOPLE